dirtycache/API_Sec_Lab/module2.md

 2. On the Home page you will see a dashboard view of your API landscape.
 It shows:
     - Alert Overview: Breakdown per label per severity
-        - Labels are a powerful and versatile concept in Akamai API Security, used to convey data classification, alert tagging, business impact, and anything the user chooses to
+        - Labels are a powerful and versatile concept in Akamai API Security.
+They are used to convey data classification, alert tagging, business impact, and anything the user chooses to
-        - Labels are both automatically assigned by the Akamai API Security for various entities (e.g. endpoints, alerts), and assigned by the user using automated action rules
+        - Labels are both automatically assigned by the Akamai API Security for various entities (e.g., endpoints, alerts), and assigned by the user using automated action rules
     - Top Alerting Users
     - Top Endpoints - which endpoints get the most requests
     - Recent Alerts